 - Q: How would my calendar look like?

-Q: How does an example ticket to work on looks like?
+Q: How does an example ticket to work on look like?

-Normally ticket that is marked "Ready for Dev" and is available for developer to start work on has following information:
+Normally ticket that is marked "Ready for Dev" and is available for the developer to start work on has the following information:

 - A description that gives us a context and background of the feature that needs to be implemented or the issue we need to fix

-- Acceptance Criteria that defines what should be done
+- Acceptance Criteria that define what should be done

 - Tech notes uncovering technical details